Host a Foster Child Through Weekend Miracles®

 We need host families for weekends for children in foster care ages 9-18 years old, in Los Angeles County California.
 Hosts are required to spend at least two days (or two weekends) a month with the child.
 They have the child as a guest in their home.
 The goal of a host is to get to know the child and help other adults meet the child so that the child can find an adoptive family or committed mentor.
 We want every child in California foster care to be able to say “I was in foster care”.

 If you are interested in hosting and/or mentoring these kids in Los Angeles County through weekend visits please contact us, at firstname.lastname@example.org

 Why does the application require fingerprinting, TB testing, health history and CPR/First Aid?

 The application is based on minimum requirements stipulated by LA County DCFS.
-The County requires a background check & TB test to ensure child safety.
+The County requires a background check to ensure child safety.
 The health history determines if an adult is physically and mentally suitable to interact and care for foster youth.
 CPR/First Aid certification and TB test must be renewed every 2 years.